 Best-in-class HR software integrates processes and competencies throughout the employee lifecycle.
 At SAP, we organise these into four pillars of HCM: employee experience management, core human resources functions including payroll (typically provided through an HRIS), talent management, and analytics-driven workforce planning.
 Learn more about how SAP SuccessFactors HCM software and how to find the perfect solutions fit for your unique HR needs and challenges.

 HR software glossary

-Human capital management (HCM) refers to the broad set of practices and applications used for recruiting, managing, and developing an organization’s human capital – aka their workforce.
-Human capital management software refers to the systems and solutions used to accomplish and optimize those tasks and support organizational goals.
+Human capital management (HCM) refers to the broad set of practices and applications used for recruiting, managing, and developing an organisation’s human capital – aka their workforce.
+Human capital management software refers to the systems and solutions used to accomplish and optimise those tasks and support organisational goals.
 HCM software is often refered to as HRMS, or a human resource management system.